tojo/ansible-pi-playbooks/INSTALL_OS.md

 	Unmount of all volumes on disk2 was successful

-Copy rasperian image on the SD card
+Copy minibian image on the SD card

-	sudo dd bs=1m if=2015-11-21-raspbian-jessie.img of=/dev/disk2
+	sudo dd bs=1m if=2015-11-12-jessie-minibian.img of=/dev/disk2

 Eject the card.